michealcarac/DeepPi/README.md

 interface wlan0
 metric 200
 ```
 Lower metric prioritizes one over other, so when we are connected to the pi over ethernet, we can then turn on the wifi when connected to it.
+Do the opposite if you are using Wifi for the static.

 ## Project